terranum-ch/ToolMap-user-doc/doc/tips/verification.rst

 .. image:: img/tutorial-duplicates.png

-The query selected one line, using the [[man:visualization#lines|multiple symbology]] and the `information window` you can isolate the problem.
+The query selected one line, using the multiple symbology (see :ref:`visualization#lines`)  and the `information window` you can isolate the problem.
 In this case there is a second line without any attribution, simply erase it.
 But if both lines had an attribution you should have considered to give the full attribution to one of the two before cleaning the duplicate.

 .. image:: img/tutorial-duplicates2.png